2277/InteractiveProtect/README.md

 ![me clicking things to make a convincing gif](convincing_demo.gif)

 we out here in 2020 and coreprotect doesn't have fancy interactive chat messages.

+oh yeah, you'll need this: [this](https://github.com/lucko/helper) and [that](https://www.spigotmc.org/resources/protocollib.1997/).

 ## Officially ~~Dis~~approved by Intelli